 Preparations were then initiated for a full revision of the MSPs for the EEZ of the Baltic Sea and the North Sea in 2018/2019.
-This revision process could build on experience from the BSH involvement in Interreg and DG Mare projects on MSP from 2009 until today (BaltSeaPlan, PartiSEApate, Baltic LINes,Baltic SCOPE, PanBaltic SCOPE as well as North Sea projects NorthSEE and SEANSE).
-BSH currently still is a project partner in the most recently started eMSP project (from 2021 to 2024) and the on-going NorthSEE project, as well as being associated partner in the Capacity4MSP project.
+This revision process could build on experience from the BSH's involvement in Interreg and DG Mare MSP projects from 2009 until 2021 (BaltSeaPlan, PartiSEApate, Baltic LINes, Baltic SCOPE, PanBaltic SCOPE as well as North Sea projects NorthSEE and SEANSE).
+BSH is currently still is a project partner in the recent eMSP NBSR project (from 2021 to 2024), as well as being associated partner in the Capacity4MSP and MSPGreen projects (due to start in 2022).
 New developments in neighbouring countries having started, or completed national MSP processes, and requirements on EU level (adopted MSP Directive) etc. had to be considered.

 As one of the first actions starting the process of revision of the MSPs a scientific advisory board was established in early 2018, providing valuable input and always keeping a critical eye on the activities and outcomes of the planning process and procedures.
 The actual planning process started with preparation of a comprehensive evaluation and baseline report in 2019, looking back at the MSPs from 2009, their implementation e.g. through licensing for infrastructure or other activities, assessing appropriateness of the designations in relation to the guidelines and intended steering effects, and outlining the current legal, administrative and economic framework, as well as ecological conditions.
-Requirements
+Requirements for the up-coming revision regarding the planning process as well as the plan content were deduced from this assessment.

-The following diagram gives an overview of the process:
+The diagram below summarises the revision process: